lyrx/wrt/README.md

 to serve as a Medium of exchange for goods and services.
 This stands in stark contrast to the existing ER20 tokens that are traded on exchanges.

-It extends the basic ERC20 standard with additional features like burnable and pausable capabilities.
+It extends the basic ERC20 standard with additional features like burnable  capabilities.
 This contract uses OpenZeppelin's secure and community-vetted code as a foundation.

 ## Features